noticz/QuickSwitch/README.md

 ![](https://github.com/JoyHak/QuickSwitch/blob/main/Images/autoswitch.gif)

-You can add specific file dialog to the **black List** to disable QuickSwitch in web browser or another app.
+You can add specific file dialog to the **Black List** to disable QuickSwitch in web browser or another app.
 Use `Ctr+Q` to access the Menu if needed.

 These options work separately for each window, which makes it possible to customize the application for each dialog.